Iron Infusions

 • know how to call for help during your infusion in case you have an adverse reaction

 You may feel nervous about your iron infusion.
-You can help reduce any anxieties by talking about the procedure with your doctor first.
+You can help reduce any anxiety by talking with your doctor about the procedure first.
 They can recommend ways to help you stay comfortable and relaxed during the procedure.

 What happens during an iron infusion